 Both metals were, however, set for a second weekly decline.

-Palladium slipped 0.4 percent to $907 an ounce and
+Palladium rose 0.2 percent to $912 an ounce but was

-was set for a third straight weekly loss.
+set to post a third straight weekly loss.

-(Additional reporting by Apeksha Nair in Bengaluru; editing by Mark Heinrich and Jason Neely)
+(Additional reporting by Apeksha Nair in Bengaluru; editing by Mark Heinrich)